derekzacharias/tcpdumptraining/README.md

 # **SSH to Server1**
-Open the terminal on the desktop
+Open the the terminal and then open two additional tabs (3 Total)

 - ssh to server1 VM (Docker is running on this VM)
 - Password: 1qazxsw2!QAZXSW@